globulus/simi/README.md

 Virtually everything in Šimi is iterable:
 1. The Number class has methods times(), to() and downto(), which return Ranges (which are iterable).
 2. The String class exposes a native iterator which goes over the characters of the string.
 3. The Object class exposes a native iterator that works returns values for arrays, and keys for objects.
-There's also a native enumerate() method, that returns an array of \[key = ..., value = ...] objects for each key and value in the object.
+There's also a native zip() method, that returns an array of \[key = ..., value = ...] objects for each key and value in the object.
 4. Classes may choose to implement their own iterators, as can be seen in the Stdlib Range class.

 #### break and continue